Building Chinese Web Sites using PHP

 This section provides information on how non-ASCII characters are transmitted between PHP and MySQL.

-To understand why the test in the previous tutorial failed, we need to understand how data where transmitted between PHP and MySQL.
+To understand why the test in the previous tutorial failed for some encoding types, we need to understand how data were transmitted between PHP and MySQL.

 Based on the manual, MySQL communicates with client programs, like PHP scripts or SQL Monitor, in character mode and applies encoding conversions.
 Here is a simple diagram that shows how MySQL manages the character conversion while communicating with client programs: